excelenz/Address.io/README.md

 ### Instructions:

-After cloning the repo, you will need to set up both a Flask Server that will be running for the Rest API, and you'll need to set up a live server for React.
+After cloning the repo, you will need to set up both a Flask Server that will be running for the REST API, and you'll need to set up a live server for React.
 You will need to have Python, pip, and npm installed on your PC.

 ##### Setting up Flask Server: